 Was her tweet insensitive?
 Yes.
 I’m not here to litigate what Justine Sacco deserved.
 If you have a public profile and say something ignorant online, you should know that people might read it and disagree with you.
 If you call the police on African-American kids who are selling water bottles or making more noise than you deem acceptable, you should not be protected from the consequences of your actions either.
 Public shaming is a powerful tool, and often the only tool available to the oppressed who the justice system has no interest in aiding.
 We rely on the wisdom of the crowd to determine who is a fair recipient of a public shaming—if thousands pile on the abuse, we prefer to believe they deserve it.

 But who was Justine Sacco?
 She was not a public figure.
 She was no one.
-Her tweet was racist, at least at a glance, but she was not an influential person when it came to politics or culture or the immediate lives of other people.
+Her tweet was racist, but she was not an influential person when it came to politics or culture or the immediate lives of other people.
 It deserved a few passive aggressive replies pointing out her insensitivity, not a mob of strangers gleefully plotting her humiliation.
 Her real crime was that she worked in public relations, and that someone sent her tweet to (pause to appreciate the irony here) Sam Biddle.
 He wrote about it on Valleywag, Gawker’s tech-industry blog.
 He explained his actions to writer Jon Ronson: “The fact that she was a P.R. chief made it delicious.
 It’s satisfying to be able to say, ‘O.K., let’s make a racist tweet by a senior IAC employee count this time.’
 And it did.
 I’d do it again.”